By Kim Lengling for USMilitary.com

 I recently spoke with a number of veterans from several different eras and asked if they would share what the American flag means to them.
 I’m honored to share their words with you.

 Army Veteran – A Way of Life that many will never experience, and too many forget how precious it is.

 Army Veteran – Our flag is the symbol of the things we as Americans hold in our hearts and minds.
 The power to guard and protect loved ones, homes, beliefs, and Americans in general; deserving or not.
 The Stars and Stripes mean this is the United States of America, WE ARE!
 Having the privilege to serve this country in the US Army gave me the opportunity to show the love I have for this country, and the pride we have in defending it.

 Army Veteran – The best way I can describe what the flag means to me is to have every American close their eyes and really listen to Lee Greenwood’s song God Bless the USA.

 Navy Veteran – Because I know of veterans who sacrificed it all, I believe in the American Flag.
-However, I do fight the bad decisions that others may make that affects our men and women in uniform wearing the American flag.
-Like we walk in our faith, we must remain vigilant in honoring what America stands for or once stood for… we still have freedom of religion and not Sharia like laws.
+However, I do fight the bad decisions that others may make that affect our men and women in uniform wearing the American flag.
+Like we walk in our faith, we must remain vigilant in honoring what America stands for or once stood for… we still have freedom of religion and not Sharia-like laws.

 Marine – The American flag represents what I spent four years of my life doing, which is protecting that flag and our way of life.
 It means home to me; so protecting our flag means protecting my home.